mpitutorial/mpitutorial/tutorials/mpi-reduce-and-allreduce/index.md

 ![MPI_Reduce](mpi_reduce_2.png)

 The processes from the above illustration each have two elements.
 The resulting summation happens on a per-element basis.
-In other words, instead of summing all of the elements from all the arrays into one element, the i^th^ element from each array are summed into the i^th^ element in result array of process 0.
+In other words, instead of summing all of the elements from all the arrays into one element, the i<sup>th</sup> element from each array are summed into the i<sup>th</sup> element in result array of process 0.

 Now that you understand how `MPI_Reduce` looks, we can jump into some code examples.

 ## Computing average of numbers with MPI_Reduce
 In the [previous lesson]({{ site.baseurl }}/tutorials/mpi-scatter-gather-and-allgather), I showed you how to compute average using `MPI_Scatter` and `MPI_Gather`.
 Using `MPI_Reduce` simplifies the code from the last lesson quite a bit.
-Below is an excerpt from [avg.c]({{ site.github.code }}/tutorials/mpi-reduce-and-allreduce/code/avg.c) in the example code from this lesson.
+Below is an excerpt from [reduce_avg.c]({{ site.github.code }}/tutorials/mpi-reduce-and-allreduce/code/reduce_avg.c) in the example code from this lesson.

 ```cpp
 float *rand_nums = NULL;